 Rifling through the racks is an art at TJX stores.
-The TJX Companies operates about a half a dozen retail chains, including the two largest off-price clothing retailers in the US: T.J.
-Maxx and Marshalls.
+The TJX Companies operates more than 3,600 stores worldwide under half a dozen retail brand names, including the two largest off-price clothing retailers in the US: T.J.
+Maxx and Marshalls, which operate 2,160-plus stores nationwide.
 T.J.
-Maxx sells brand-name family apparel, accessories, shoes, domestics, giftware, and jewelry at discount prices at more than 1,000 stores nationwide.
-Marshalls offers a full line of shoes and a broader selection of menswear through about 900 stores.
-Its HomeGoods chain of 400-plus stores nationwide focuses exclusively on home furnishings.
+Maxx sells brand-name family apparel, accessories, shoes, domestics, giftware, and jewelry at discount prices, while Marshalls offers similar items plus a broader selection of shoes and menswear through more than 1,000 stores.
+Its HomeGoods chain of 520-plus US stores focuses exclusively on home furnishings.
 T.K.
-Maxx is the company's European retail arm with 360-plus stores in the UK, Ireland, Germany, and now Poland.
-The retailer also operates about 325 shops in Canada.
+Maxx is the company's European retail arm with 450-plus stores in the UK, Ireland, Germany, and Poland.

 T.J.
-Maxx and Marshalls (referred to collectively in the US as Marmaxx) operate more than 1,900 US stores, accounting for two-thirds of the company's total sales.
+Maxx and Marshalls (which the company refers to collectively in the US as Marmaxx) operate more than 2,000 US stores, which generated 64% of TJX Companies' total sales during fiscal 2016 (ended January).
 They share similar retail concepts, and sell merchandise generally priced 20% to 60% below similar items at department stores.
 While Marshalls offers larger men's and shoe departments than T.J.
 Maxx and costume jewelry, both chains target deal-seeking consumers who usually shop at full-priced chains.
-Some 415 HomeGoods stores, which sell home fashions in about 40 states and Puerto Rico, round out the company's US retail operation.
-North of the border, TJX operates about 220 Winners discount apparel and home fashions stores in Canada.
-About 85 HomeSense stores offer merchandise similar to that of the HomeGoods chain in the US.
-New-to-Canada Marshalls operates about 15 stores there.
-The company does business in Europe as T.K.
-Maxx.
-Its stores offer a merchandise mix similar to T.J.
-Maxx, Marshalls, and Winners stores.
-HomeSense operates about two dozen shops in the UK.

-TJX Companies rings up about 75% of its sales in the US, with stores in 48 states, the District of Columbia, and Puerto Rico.
-The remainder is split between Canada, where the retailer has stores in all 10 provinces, and Europe.
-The UK is the company's largest market in Europe with about 250 stores, followed by Germany (57 stores), Poland (18), and Ireland (16).
+TJX Companies rang up 77% of its sales in the US during FY2016, with stores in 48 states, the District of Columbia, and Puerto Rico.
+The remainder of sales came from Canada (13% of sales), where the retailer has stores in all 10 provinces, and other countries (mostly in Europe).
+The UK is the company's largest market in Europe with over 300 stores, followed by Germany (93 stores), Poland (30), and Ireland (24).

 Mergers and Acquisitions